 Levels of Appeal or Review to a Litigation

 There are various levels of appeal depending on where proceedings originate.
-The Royal Court hears civil appeals from the Magistrate’s Court, legislative judicial review appeals under housing and planning law, appeals from the Court of Alderney and appeals from the Court of the Seneschal of Sark.
+The Royal Court hears civil appeals from the Magistrate’s Court, legislative “judicial review” type appeals under, for example, the population management and planning law regimes, appeals from the Court of Alderney and appeals from the Court of the Seneschal of Sark.

 Appeals from the proceedings originating in the Royal Court go to the Guernsey Court of Appeal and from there to the Judicial Committee of the Privy Council.

-In addition to these appeal procedures, Guernsey also recognises judicial review as a remedy in respect of executive action, and a customary law device known as a requête civile.
+In addition to these appeal procedures, Guernsey also recognises judicial review as a remedy in respect of executive action and continues to recognise a customary law appellate device known as a requête civile.
 This is a specific procedure equivalent to an application to set aside a default judgment, and can be used where the challenge is not to the merits of the decision but for some other reason such as fraud or wrongdoing.

 Rules Concerning Appeals of Judgments

-No appeal can be brought against a decision of the Guernsey Court of Appeal without special leave of Her Majesty in Council or of the Court of Appeal, unless the value of the matter in dispute is five hundred pounds or more.
+No appeal can be brought against a decision of the Guernsey Court of Appeal without special leave of Her Majesty in Council or of the Court of Appeal, unless the value of the matter in dispute is GBP500 or more.